open-telemetry/semantic-conventions/docs/general/attributes.md

 In an ideal situation, not accounting for proxies, multiple IP addresses or host names, the `server.*` attributes are the same on the client and server.

+### Address and port attributes

+For all IP-based protocols, the "address" should be just the IP-level address.
+Protocol-specific parts of an address are split into other attributes (when applicable) such as "port" attributes for TCP and UDP.
+If such transport-specific information is collected and the attribute name does not already uniquely identify the transport, then setting [`network.transport`](#other-network-attributes) is especially encouraged.

 ### Server attributes